petterssonb/portfolio-project/README.md

    - Enhance reliability with AWS IoT SiteWise or redundancy mechanisms.

 4. **Enhanced Gateway UI**:
    - Build a GUI for Raspberry Pi to simplify configuration and monitoring.

-From what is being used in Grafana locally.
+5. **Status**
+   - Make Database handle state instead of frontend for alerts.
+   - Also make the status visible of the gateway, in this case rpi.

 ---